 This Korean Ground Beef recipe makes for a simple, delicious meal that the entire family will love.
 Served in a bowl over your favorite rice, the sweet and spicy ground beef gets its characteristic flavor from a simple sauce made of brown sugar, soy sauce, garlic and ginger.

-Korean Ground Beef is a great recipe for those busy weeknights when you need an easy meal on the table fast.
+This Korean Ground Beef recipe is great for those busy weeknights when you need an easy meal on the table fast.
 Instead of thinly sliced beef, this recipe uses budget-friendly ground beef as the protein without sacrificing any of the flavor.
 It literally tastes like it came from your favorite Korean BBQ spot.